CBIhalsen/PolyglotPDF/README.md

 - **Flexible API Integration**: Compatible with various translation service providers
 - **Web-based Comparison Interface**: Side-by-side comparison of original and translated documents
 - **Enhanced OCR Capabilities**: Improved accuracy in text recognition and processing
+- **Support for offline translation**: Use smaller translation model

 ## Installation and Setup